TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 External dependencies not defined in SQLMesh are also supported.
 SQLMesh can either depend on them implicitly through the order in which they are executed, or through signals if you are using [Airflow](../../integrations/airflow.md).

 Although automatic dependency detection works most of the time, there may be specific cases for which you want to define dependencies manually.
-You can do so in the Model DDL with the [dependencies property](./overview.md#properties).
+You can do so in the `MODEL` DDL with the [dependencies property](./overview.md#properties).

 ## Conventions
-SQLMesh encourages explicitly assigning a data type for each model column.
+SQLMesh encourages explicitly specifying the data types of a model's columns through casting.
 This allows SQLMesh to understand the data types in your models, and it prevents incorrect type inference.

-### Column types
-SQLMesh encourages explicit type casting.
-SQL's type coercion can be tricky to deal with, so it is best to ensure that the data in your model is exactly as you want it.
+SQLMesh supports the casting format `<column name>::<data type>` in models of any SQL dialect.

 ### Explicit SELECTs
 Although `SELECT *` is convenient, it is dangerous because a model's results can change due to external factors (e.g., an upstream source adding or removing a column).
 In general, we encourage listing out every column you need or using [`create_external_models`](../../reference/cli.md#create_external_models) to capture the schema of an external data source.